odoo/documentation/content/developer/howtos/company.rst

 When a record is available from multiple companies, we must expect that different values will be assigned to a given field depending on the company from which the value is set.

-For the field of a same record to support several values, it must be defined with the attribute `company_dependent` set to `True`.
+For the field of the same record to support several values, it must be defined with the attribute `company_dependent` set to `True`.

 .. code-block:: python